 - The burger patties will be very soft, so handle them carefully.
-Place the burgers in the refrigerator and allow them to set up for 1 – 2 hours.
+Place the burgers in the refrigerator and chill them for 1 ½ hours or longer.

-- To bake the burgers preheat the oven to 4000 F. (2000 C.).
-Place the burgers on the tray in the oven and bake them for 30 minutes.
-Check that the burgers are firm in the middle and brown on top.
-If they are, then gently slide a spatula under the bottom of one of the burgers.
+- Preheat the oven to 400 F. Bake the burgers until they start to firm and brown (about 30 minutes).
+Gently slide a spatula under the bottom of one of the burgers.
 If it is stuck to the bottom of the pan, then let the burgers bake for another 5 minutes before flipping them.

 - After flipping the burgers, bake them for another 15 minutes until they are firm in the middle and brown.

 - To freeze the burgers, bake them first, then thoroughly cool them.
 Wrap them individually so that they do not stick together.
-Thaw them in the refrigerator before baking them in a 4000 F. (2000 C.) oven for 20-30 minutes.
-You may want to cover them lightly with foil if they begin to brown too much.
+Cover them with foil if they begin to brown too much.

 - You can pan-fry rather than bake mushroom burgers.
 Use a heated, non-stick skillet and fry the burgers a few at-a-time for about 3 ½ - 5 minutes per side.
 Don't crowd the burgers in the pan.
 Space makes them easier to manipulate and flip.
 Consider a light spray of oil if your pan tends to stick.